 It's not Silence of the Lambs or One Flew Over the Cuckoo's Nest, but Madhouse is good enough that you will pause it when you need to use the bathroom.
 That's pretty high praise.

-From Letterboxd: A young psychiatric intern unearths secrets about the mental health facility in which he works.
+Letterboxd summary: A young psychiatric intern unearths secrets about the mental health facility in which he works.

 Ratings from around the web